smaakage85/modelgrid/cran-comments.md

-## Resubmission
+## Package update
-This is a resubmission.
+This is an updated version of 'modelgrid'.

 In this version I have:

-* Written package names, software names and API names in single quotes (e.g. 'caret') in Description.
-* Replaced \dontrun{} by \donttest{} in Rd-files.
+* enabled support for custom 'caret' model interfaces.

 ## R CMD check results
 0 errors | 0 warnings | 0 notes